johnramsden/docs/pages/linux/archlinux/archlinux_post_install.md

 {% highlight shell %}
 pacaur -S znapzend
+systemctl enable --now znapzend
 {% endhighlight shell %}

-Create a config for each dataset thet needs replicating, where SYSTEM will be a name for the dataset at "${POOL}/replication/${SYSTEM}" on the remote.
+Create a config for each dataset thet needs replicating, where SYSTEM will be a name for the dataset at ```${POOL}/replication/${SYSTEM}``` on the remote.
 Specify the remote user and IP as well.
 Here is a small script I use for my setup.
 The grep can be adjusted to exclude any datasets that are unwanted.

 {% highlight shell %}
 #!/bin/sh